 |For the serious wine enthusiasts that plan on purchasing a large number of bottles of wine, this is the ultimate travel accessory.
 With this wine suitcase, you can safely check up to twelve bottles of wine to bring back with you.
 The hard case and foam interior ensure that your wine is protected and ready to enjoy when you get home.|

-I cannot say enough great things about the Central Otago Valley in New Zealand.
+I cannot say enough great things about the Central Otago Valleys in New Zealand.
 In addition to being one of the most fascinating wine regions in the world, it is also an incredibly beautiful place.
-You can see just how beautiful in the gallery of pictures I have included below.
+You can see just how beautiful in the gallery of pictures I have included in my New Zealand Central Otago Wine Valleys guide below.